razorpay/blade/rfcs/2021-01-05-typography-scaling.md

 # Adoption strategy
 We need to implement this type-scale as a core part of DS.
 This will automatically drive adoption.
+- This will be implemented as tokens in the new version of DS.
 - This won't impact the existing DS.
-- It is a part of the new DS and whenever the new DS is implemented the whole typography across all devices and pages will be affected.
+- It is a part of the new version of DS whenever the new version of DS is implemented the whole typography across all devices and pages will be affected.

 # How do we educate people?
 Two types of people need to be educated (**designers & developers**).